2025 Conference Agenda

 The pharmaceutical and biotech sectors allocate billions of dollars annually to developing new therapies.
 However, some assets face discontinuation not due to scientific or medical reasons but due to marketing and strategic priorities.
 These 'shelved assets' frequently remain underutilized despite their potential medical and commercial value.

-This panel brings together Freda Lewis-Hall, former Chief Medical Officer at Pfizer and a renowned expert in drug repositioning, Andrew Lo, an MIT finance professor specializing in innovative financial models, and a policy expert (TBD).
+This panel brings together Freda Lewis-Hall, former Chief Medical Officer at Pfizer and a renowned expert in drug repositioning, Andrew Lo, an MIT finance professor specializing in innovative financial models.
 Moderated by Annette Bakker, CEO of the Children's Tumor Foundation and a firm advocate for releasing shelved assets for NF, the discussion will focus on crafting frameworks that align medical needs with economic incentives.
 Together, the panel will present opportunities to transform overlooked assets into lifesaving treatments for patients with low-incidence or low-market diseases.

 By addressing this pressing issue, the panel will spotlight actionable solutions to create a win-win scenario—improving healthcare outcomes while driving economic growth in the pharmaceutical and biotech industries globally.